ABF-QC/Final_Project/README.md

 ![](images/sin_trend_obs.png)

-However, it is more a forecast of the average temperature minimum and maximum, since it does not capture the daily variability.
+However, it is more a forecast of the average temperature minimum and maximum that one can expect on that day since it does not capture the daily variability.

 </br>